sumoheavy/jira-ruby/README.md

 # Consider the use of :use_ssl and :ssl_verify_mode options if running locally
 # for tests.

-# NOTE basic auth no longer works with Jira, you must generate an API token, to do so you must have jira instance access rights.
-You can generate a token here: https://id.atlassian.com/manage/api-tokens

-# You will see JIRA::HTTPError (JIRA::HTTPError) if you attempt to use basic auth with your user's password

 username = "myremoteuser"
 api_token = "myApiToken"